Antoinebr/Ga-mobile-connection-type/README.md

 # Ga-mobile-connection-type

+Instead of reading this documentation have a look at the video : https://www.youtube.com/watch?v=IoNX4Wu0PPc

 Send to Google Analytics how many Android Chrome mobile users use your website in WIFI / 4G / 3G Fast / 3G SLOW / 2G.

 Send to GA the Time to first byte / Time to fist paint / Loadtime of the **first landing** other page views (with cache) will be ignored.